MainShayne233/breakfast/README.md

 [![Build Status](https://secure.travis-ci.org/MainShayne233/breakfast.svg?branch=master "Build Status")](http://travis-ci.org/MainShayne233/breakfast)
 [![Coverage Status](https://coveralls.io/repos/github/MainShayne233/breakfast/badge.svg?branch=master)](https://coveralls.io/github/MainShayne233/breakfast?branch=master)

-Breakfast derives type-validating decoders from simple data specifications.
+Breakfast is a decoder-generator library that:
+- Has a consistent and declarative method for specifying the shape of your data
+- Cuts down on boilerplate decoding code
+- Leans on type specs to determine how to validate data
+- Provides clear error messages for invalid values
+- Can be configured to decode any type of data

-In other words: describe what your data looks like, and Breakfast will give you a decoder for it.
+In other words: describe what your data looks like, and Breakfast will generate a decoder for it.

 ## Use Case

 When dealing with some raw data, you might want to:
 - Decode the data into a struct
-- Validate that the field type are correct
+- Validate that the types are what you expect them to be
-- Have a type spec
+- Have a type spec for your decoded data
 - etc

 In Elixir, you might write the following to accomplish those goals: